FernandoSchett/turing_machine/README.md

 ## Logic Model 🧮:

-Here's the logic model that represents how the code works with their classes.
+Here's the logic model that represents how the turing machines work.

 <div align="center">
 	<a href="">